sundflux/spell/README.md

 `hostname: &hostname mysite.fi.docker.amazee.io` to `hostname: &hostname yoursite.fi.docker.amazee.io`

-Start the development environment and build the initial codebase:
+Start the development environment, build development codebase and install empty site:

 ```
 $ cd YOUR_PROJECT
-$ make init
+$ make new
 ```

 Now your site can can be accessed from http://yoursite.fi.docker.amazee.io